 Some commentators take this to be referring to Christ: that we do not yet see all things subject to Him.
-But this surely goes against Jesus' claim in Matt 28:18 and the apostle's teaching, e.g. Eph 1:21 Christ is "far above all rule and authority, power and dominion, and every title that can be given, not only in the present age but also in the one to come."
+But this surely goes against Jesus' claim in is "now crowned with glory and honour because he suffered death, so that by the grace of God he might taste death for everyone."

-holy and those who are made holy are of the same family.
+(10) In bringing many sons to glory, it was fitting that God, for whom and through whom everything exists, should make the pioneer of their salvation perfect through suffering.
+(11) Both the one who makes men holy and those who are made holy are of the same family.
 So Jesus is not ashamed to call them brothers.